 What is an infusion nurse?

-An infusion nurse is an expert in managing and administering medications through intravenous lines, midline and centralized lines, and venous access ports.
-The job requires a strong understanding of pharmacology, laboratory tests, and patient monitoring through vital signs and telemetry.
+An infusion nurse is an expert in managing intravenous and central venous catheters and administering medications through them.
+The job requires a strong understanding of pharmacology, patient assessment, and sterile/aseptic procedural techniques.

 Qualities of a successful infusion nurse